buildpacks/rfcs/text/0000-offline-buildpackages.md

 This change allows buildpacks to access cached assets during builds to enable offline builds and asset reuse.

 To do so we introduce the asset cache, a distribution artifact that provides vendored assets for buildpacks, and platform mechanisms to provide vendored assets to buildpacks during `build` and `detect`.
+We also add a top level `[[assets]]` array in `buildpack.toml`

 # Motivation
 [motivation]: #motivation